Alanjose23/firstbaseapp/README.md

 ## Description

-The motivation behind this application was to help couples choose a location for a nice romantic dinner date or a more eventful outing with an event
+This application was made to assist couples with narrowing down their decisions for a nice date night.
+Couples will be able to choose from various top-rated resturantes in the area.

 ## Table of Contents (Optional)